SCINet: Time Series Modeling and Forecasting with Sample Convolution and Interaction: Experiments

 We attribute the significant performance improvements of SCINet on the ETT datasets to: (i) SCINet effectively captures temporal dependencies from multiple temporal resolutions; (ii) \textit{ETT} datasets are publicly available recently and domain-specific solutions tuned specifically for these datasets do not exist yet.

-Traffic datasets \emph{PeMS}~\citep{Chen2001FreewayPM} are complicated spatial-temporal time series and they have been investigated for decades.
-Most recent approaches~\citep{Wu2019GraphWF,Song2020SpatialTemporalSG,bai2020adaptive,Huang2020LSGCNLS,li2021spatial} use graph neural networks to capture spatial relations while modeling temporal dependencies via conventional TCN or LSTM architectures.
+\textbf{Spatial-temporal Time Series Forecasting:} besides the general TSF tasks, there is also a large category of data related to spatial-temporal forecasting.
+For example, traffic datasets \emph{PeMS}~\citep{Chen2001FreewayPM} (PEMS03, PEMS04, PEMS07 and PEMS08) are complicated spatial-temporal time series for public traffic network and they have been investigated for decades.
+Most recent approaches: DCRNN~\cite{li2018diffusion}, STGCN~\cite{Yu2018SpatioTemporalGC}, ASTGCN~\cite{Guo2019AttentionBS}, GraphWaveNet~\cite{Wu2019GraphWF}, STSGCN~\cite{Song2020SpatialTemporalSG}, AGCRN~\cite{bai2020adaptive}, LSGCN~\cite{Huang2020LSGCNLS} and STFGNN~\cite{li2021spatial} use graph neural networks to capture spatial relations while modeling temporal dependencies via conventional TCN or LSTM architectures.
 We follow the same experimental settings as the above works.
 As shown in Table~\ref{tab:traffic}, these GNN-based methods generally perform better than pure RNN or TCN-based methods.
-However, SCINet still achieves better performance without sophisticated spatial relation modeling, which further proves the superb temporal modeling capabilities of SCINet.
+However, SCINet still achieves better performance without sophisticated spatial relation modelling, which further proves the superb temporal modeling capabilities of SCINet.

-Inspired by~\citep{Huang2019EnhancedTS,Pennekamp2019TheIP}, we use \textit{permutation entropy} (\textit{PE})~\citep{Bandt2002PermutationEA} to measure the predictability of the original input and the enhanced representation learnt by SCINet.
+\textbf{Predictability estimation:} inspired by~\citep{Huang2019EnhancedTS,Pennekamp2019TheIP}, we use \textit{permutation entropy} (\textit{PE})~\citep{Bandt2002PermutationEA} to measure the predictability of the original input and the enhanced representation learnt by SCINet.
 Time series with lower PE values are regarded as less complex, thus theoretically easier to predict\footnote{Please note that PE is only a quantitative measurement based on complexity.
 It would not be proper to say that a time series with lower PE value will be always easier to predict than a different type of time series with a higher PE value because the prediction accuracy also depends on many other factors, such as the available data for training, the trend and seasonality elements of the time series data, as well as the predictive model.}.
 The PE values of the original time series and the corresponding enhanced representations are shown in Table~\ref{tab:PE}.

 As can be observed, the enhanced representations learnt by SCINet indeed have lower PE values compared with the original inputs, which indicates that it is easier to predict the future from the enhanced representations using the same forecaster.